silviamaggi/smd-com/_posts/2021-06-30-information-overload.md

 <!--more-->

+{% include pattern-figure.html image="/assets/images/feat-smd-blog-featured-image_lettera.jpg" alt="Letters" caption='Photo by <a href="https://unsplash.com/@flavioamiel" target="_blank" rel="noopener">Flavio Amiel</a>' width="1200" height="500" %}

 As the temperatures in this part of Italy hit 32˚C, I’m reminded how the human body takes time to adapt, and that I’m definitively still a stranger in my own country.
 Here’s the thing: I don’t want to get used to this.
 Let me switch the air conditioner on, so I can tell you with more clarity what’s to come.

-Design, Digested is a design newsletter.
+_Design, Digested_ is a design newsletter.
 Yet, I’ve been talking about different things recently, and practically stopped writing about design on my blog.
 On the one hand, I took a break from the information overload I’ve been experiencing; on the other, **I focused my attention on more authoritative UX sources** that I’m currently processing.

 **If you ever got lost in Medium articles and blog posts and felt like you were missing crucial skills**, you know what I mean by information overload.
 In this situation it’s easy to get caught in opinions and trends, wasting time and energy in something that won’t last or doesn’t have solid foundations.
 I don’t want to get used to this either.